karthik5102001/SDRAM-Controller/README.md

 - Set **CE = High**, then change the address to target the row to be refreshed.
 - **R/W acts as a strobe or clock** during refresh.
 - Internally, data is **read** and **rewritten** to restore charge levels and preserve data integrity.
+- For REFRESH operation we actually give **column** address first and then **row** address (which indicate REFRESH operation).
+- For normal operation we give **Row** address first and **Column** address next.

 ---

+### Disadvantage
+- No Clock, will restrict the speed of operation.
+- Lesser memory access.
+- Separate Row and Column pins, which further if we need to improve the design (adding more memory) we have to increase the pins, which increase the space.

 ## Second Generation DRAM Cell